 The first antibiotics were attack mechanisms that bacteria used to attack competitors.
 Resistance evolved as a defence against these chemicals.
 The same happens when humans administer synthesised antibacterial chemicals – the bacteria evolve resistance to the antibiotics.

 But antimicrobial resistance (AMR) can be accelerated by overuse or misuse of the drugs and poor infection control, for example, a visitor to a hospital transferring MRSA, a resistant infection, from one patient to another because they didn’t wash their hands between seeing patients.

 Because resistant microorganisms are able to withstand attack by antimicrobial drugs, the usual treatments can become ineffective and infections can last longer and be more severe.

 What is the situation in the UK?

-Concerned about increasing antimicrobial resistance, the government set up a five-year antimicrobial resistance strategy in 2013.
+Concerned about increasing antimicrobial resistance, the government set up a five-year AMR strategy in 2013.
 This sets out actions to slow the development and spread of antimicrobial resistance, with a focus on antibiotics.

-Part of this strategy is the AMR Review.
-David Cameron asked economist Jim O’Neill to analyse the global problem of antimicrobial resistance and propose concrete actions to tackle it internationally.
-In 2014, the government commissioned the AMR Review in collaboration with the Wellcome Trust.
+Part of this strategy is the AMR review.
+Former prime minister David Cameron asked economist Jim O’Neill to analyse the global problem of antimicrobial resistance and propose concrete actions to tackle it internationally.
+In 2014, the government commissioned the AMR review in collaboration with the Wellcome Trust.